raiigauravv/raiigauravv/README.md

 - Northeastern University - Master of Science in Information Systems (Expected May 2025)
 - University of Mumbai - Bachelor of Engineering in Computer Engineering (2017-2020)

+# Hobbies & Interests 🎭
+- Football and Cricket ⚽️🏏
+- Gyming and Video Gaming 🏋🏻🕹️
+- Travelling ✈️-
+- Exploring new cafes ☕️

 <!--
 **raiigauravv/raiigauravv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.